amoffat/HeimdaLLM/docs/source/api/bifrosts/index.rst

 Bifrosts
 ========

-Bifrosts are the fundamental unit of translating untrusted input into trusted output.
+:doc:`Bifrosts </architecture/bifrost>` are the fundamental unit of translating untrusted input into trusted output.
 This document will expand as we add more Bifrosts.

 .. toctree::